-If you test positive for a UTI, your medical provider will prescribe you a course of antibiotics to treat the infection.
+If you have a UTI, your medical provider will prescribe you a course of antibiotics to treat the infection.
 You might have to take the medication for three to seven days, depending on its severity.
 The symptoms of the UTI, however, should go away within a day or two.
 Even if you’re feeling better, complete the entire treatment to make sure you’ve killed off all the bacteria.

 If your UTI doesn’t go away within a few days of starting antibiotics, you might be dealing with an antibiotic-resistant type of bacteria.
 In this case, your healthcare provider will need to determine which medications are effective against that strain.